thundich/python-challenge/README.md

         - The average of the changes in "Profit/Losses" over the entire period
         - The greatest increase in profits (date and amount) over the entire period
         - The greatest decrease in losses (date and amount) over the entire period

+    - Note: The screen formatting is intentional as I was experimenting with display configuration.
+      - Greatest Increase in Profits is intended to show with dollar sign, comma, and decimal point.
+      - Greatest Decrease in Profits is intended to show dollar and negative sign.
+      - The output file is not using formatting.

   - PyPoll: Using the dataset, election_data.csv, that is composed of three columns: Voter ID, County, and Candidate and creating a Python script that analyzes the records that calculates each of the following:
         - The total number of votes cast
         - A complete list of candidates who received votes